Textualize/rich-cli/README.md

 rich README.md -o readme.html
 ```

-Nothing will be shown in the terminal, but you should find a "readme.html" in your current working directory.
+After running this command you should find a "readme.html" in your current working directory.

 ## Rich Printing